 For the few women who showed commitment to march for their day in the morning, Mliswa promised to help them acquire passports and join them to medical aid schemes.

-Gertrude Mandizvidza, a well-focused woman in upgrading herself in and supporting other women in Norton who was the guest of honour during the celebrations said it was a blessing to be a woman and she urged women must not be dependent all the time.
+Gertrude Mandizvidza, a well-focused woman in upgrading herself and supporting other women in Norton, who was the guest of honour during the celebrations, said it was a blessing to be a woman and she urged women not to be dependent all the time.